aerotron1/TastyTV-M2/README.md

 - Remove movie

 2. What are you going to work on next
-   - Complete check for functionality
+   - Complete check for functionality.
+   - Edit an item(movie)
    - Add CSS using react components.
-   - Local storage
+   - Local storage to save the movie information in the browser.
    - Update README file and improve code quality.
 3. What blockers you have (if any)
    - Add Movie button does not render correctly when the state changes.
 Bug with input release date - unable to render in similar format to client Array (Movie.js).
    - After a new movie is entered, it duplicates as an output.
+   - watchedMovie does not change colour individually.

 ## Usage ?